yaroslaff/str2str/README.md

 if `--jfirst FIELD` was used, FIELD will have value of first field (never will be overwritten by new values).

+On each join, `_join_jc` field is incremented, so you can see how many records are grouped in joined record.

+Join performed before sorting, so you can sort data based on fields which will be generated during joining.

 ### Stage 4: Output